Populous Holdings: Company development

 The company is one of several Kansas City-based sports design firms that trace their roots to Kivett and Myers which designed the Truman Sports Complex which was one of the first modern large single purpose sports stadiums (previously, stadiums were designed for multipurpose use).
 Other firms with sports design presence in Kansas City that trace their roots to Kivett include Ellerbe Becket Inc. and HNTB Corp.
 360 Architecture is also based in Kansas City.

-In 2019, the Populous-designed Tottenham Hotspur Stadium opened in London, featuring a retractable pitch to accommodate both football and NGL games.
+In 2019, the Populous-designed Tottenham Hotspur Stadium opened in London, featuring a retractable pitch to accommodate both football and NFL games.

 In 2022, Populous was named Fast Company's Most Innovative Company in Architecture, largely due to its work on Climate Pledge Arena in Seattle.

 The firm also worked with Foster + Partners; firstly on the redesign of Wembley Stadium in 2007, then (with Arup as the Stadium engineers), as the designated sports architect responsible for the design of the seating bowl and associated facilities at Lusail Stadium, the largest venue for the 2022 FIFA World Cup.

-In September 2023, the Las Vegas Sphere designed by Populous officially opened with a residency by U2.
+In September 2023, the Las Vegas Sphere designed by Populous opened with a residency by U2.
 It is the most expensive entertainment venue built in the Las Vegas Valley and the world's largest spherical structure.

 In 2023 Populous announced a strategic minority investment from Providence Equity Partners.

 In 2025, Populous acquired Fentress Architects, a global design firm specialising in aviation, civil and cultural projects.

 Populous has a significant design presence in the Kingdom of Saudi Arabia and the Middle East.
 11 of the 14 stadiums in the Saudi 2034 World Cup bid are either designed or redeveloped by the practice.